11 Best Low-Code Platforms to Speed Up your Software Development in 2025

 Many monolithic applications are being phased out in favor of microservices.
 There is a strong case for microservices based on principles such as loose coupling and service orientation.

-In 2017, 62% of companies said they were either using or planning to use microservices.
+In 2021, 85% of companies with more than 5,000 employees reported using microservices.
 But making the transition is hard.

 Data is a bigger part of day-to-day life than people care to admit.
 It’s the one thing separating a good hunch from highly qualified business intelligence.